Kuomboka Traditional Ceremony

 1. The Nalikwanda Royal Barge

 The Nalikwanda is the undeniable highlight of the Kuomboka Ceremony.
-Crafted with meticulous artistry, this grand canoe is rowed by Lozi paddlers dressed in traditional attire.
+Crafted with meticulous artistry, this grand canoe, known as the Litunga's royal boat, is rowed by royal paddlers.
+Being chosen as a paddler is considered a great honour in Lozi culture.
 The rhythmic beats of the royal drums (Maoma) echo as the barge glides across the Zambezi, creating a spectacle of cultural pride.

 Insider Tip: Arrive early to secure a prime viewing spot near the banks of the Barotse Floodplain.